CONDITIONS

 (3) obstruction of flow with blood stasis (e.g. Chronic venous insufficiency, vein compression, thoracic inlet/outlet syndrome, May-Thurner syndrome).

-Η venous thrombosis is associated with various risk factors among which venous insufficiency, obesity, cancer, the combination of hormonal therapies with smoking, prolonged immobility, soft tissue injuries, thrombophilia etc. are included.
+The venous thrombosis is associated with several risk factors among which venous insufficiency, obesity, cancer, the combination of hormonal therapies with smoking, prolonged immobility, soft tissue injuries, thrombophilia etc. are included.
 A special case is May Thurner syndrome where at the level of the navel the left iliac vein is compressed by the right iliac artery.
 At this point both the aorta and the inferior vena cava bifurcate and the vessels of the bifurcation intersect.
 Finally, special mention must be made of thoracic outlet/inlet syndrome where the subclavian vein is compressed by the first rib and the muscles surrounding it.
 Thrombosis of the vein is commonly encountered in patients who do body building due to muscle hyperplasia from weights.

 Frequently Asked Questions (FAQs)